Social Work

 In your final year you will undertake a 100 day placement in an audited social work setting, which will provide you with the opportunities to demonstrate through practice the knowledge, skills and values set out in The Professional Capabilities Framework (Qualifying Social Worker Level Capabilities) and the HCPC Standards of Proficiency for Social Work.

-This module will enable you to critically examine the role of the social worker in contemporary practice.
-You will reflect on ways in which social workers can continue to practice ethically, creatively and effectively in contemporary settings and analyse current and developing issues in the field.
+This is the final of the three skills-based modules across the BSc programme.
+These will again include workshop-based sessions.
+You will reflect on ways social workers can continue to practice ethically, creatively, and effectively in contemporary settings and analyse current and developing issues in the field

 Please note that it may not be possible to deliver the full list of options every year as this will depend on factors such as how many students choose a particular option.
 Exact modules may also vary in order to keep content current.
 When accepting your offer of a place to study on this programme, you should be aware that not all optional modules will be running each year.
 Your tutor will be able to advise you as to the available options on or before the start of the programme.
 Whilst the University tries to ensure that you are able to undertake your preferred options, it cannot guarantee this.